metamath/lamp-guide/docs/index.md

 icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse)
 to swap the field entries.

-You can also use the checkboxes on the left to select statements‡ before starting a replacement.
+You can also use the checkboxes on the left to select steps before starting a replacement.
 The steps selected first will be copied into the "Replace what" field, and the step selected second (if any) will be copied into the